vtex-apps/taxjar/docs/README.md

 ### Notes

-- Warehouse locations are used to determine nexus addresses.
+- Pickup points are used to determine nexus addresses.
 - Product tax codes are entered in Catalog -> Products and SKUs -> Tax Code.
 - An order transaction is created in TaxJar when an order is invoiced.